Contents

 These efforts are already in motion, with several initiatives on track, and others evolving through feedback and experimentation.

-Engaging employees in strategic planning implementation is both an art and a science.
-As these best practices show, it takes a mix of inclusive planning, supportive leadership, and clear communication of big (and incremental) progress.
+Strategic plan implementation is both an art and a science.
+As these best practices show, it takes a mix of inclusive planning, good goal setting, supportive leadership, and clear communication of big (and incremental) progress.
 Public sector work is often challenging, abstract-feeling, and complex.
-By involving staff from the start, empowering them with training and champions, keeping the plan visible day-to-day, and celebrating their efforts, you create a culture around your shared mission.
+By involving staff from the start, empowering them with training and champions, staying SMART with your goals, keeping the plan visible day-to-day, and celebrating their efforts, you create a culture around your shared mission.
 These tactics are practical and proven, and they can transform your strategic plan from a static document into a living, breathing success story powered by engaged employees.